Important Items to Bring on Your Boat

 Some sailors even swear by having goggles on board for when the weather turns really bad and you need protection from heavy rains but without the shaded lenses.

-Ziplock bags or dry bags are great for more than just keeping money and electronics dry during day trips to the beach.
-You can also use Ziplock bags for dirty or wet clothes, and for sealing opened bags of snacks!
-Never underestimate all the uses there are for Ziplock bags on any type of trip.
+Ziploc bags or dry bags are great for more than just keeping money and electronics dry during day trips to the beach.
+You can also use Ziploc bags for dirty or wet clothes, and for sealing opened bags of snacks!
+Never underestimate all the uses there are for Ziploc bags on any type of trip.

 Prescriptions & Seasickness Pills